Da Nang: Politics

-The leading organ of the Communist Party in Da Nang City is the Executive Committee of the Communist Party.
+The leading organ of the Communist Party in Da Nang City is the executive committee of the Communist Party.
 The current Secretary is Nguyen Van Quang.

 The legislative branch of the city is the People's Council of Da Nang City.
 The current chairman is Luong Nguyen Minh Triet.

 The executive branch of the city is the People's Committee of Da Nang City.
 The current chairman is Le Trung Chinh.

 Administrative divisions

+Da Nang is subdivided into 23 wards, 70 communes and 1 special zone (Hoàng Sa).

-The city of Da Nang is officially divided into eight district-level sub-divisions, including six urban districts (Hải Châu, Thanh Khê, Cẩm Lệ, Sơn Trà, Ngũ Hành Sơn and Liên Chiểu) and two rural districts (Hòa Vang and Hoàng Sa (Paracel Islands)).
-They are further subdivided into 45 wards and 11 communes.
+Before 2025, Da Nang was divided into eight district-level sub-divisions, including six urban districts (Hải Châu, Thanh Khê, Cẩm Lệ, Sơn Trà, Ngũ Hành Sơn and Liên Chiểu) and two rural districts (Hòa Vang and Hoàng Sa (Paracel Islands)).
+They were further subdivided into 45 wards and 11 communes.
 The city center of Da Nang is Hải Châu district.

-Before 1997, the city was part of Quang Nam–Da Nang Province.
-On 1 January 1997, Da Nang was separated from Quang Nam Province to become one of five independent (centrally-controlled) municipalities in Vietnam.

 Economy

 Da Nang is the leading industrial center of central Vietnam.
 Its GDP per capita was 19 million VND in 2007, one of the highest in Vietnam (after Hồ Chí Minh City, Hanoi, Bình Dương Province, and Đồng Nai Province).
 By 2009, this had increased to 27.3 million VND.

 Da Nang led the Provincial Competitiveness Index rankings in 2008, 2009, and 2010 (and was second after Bình Dương Province in the three years before that), benefiting mostly from good infrastructure, good performance in labour training, transparency, proactive provincial leadership and low entry costs.

+In the 2023 Provincial Competitiveness Index, a key measure of the business environment across Vietnam’s provinces, Đà Nẵng received a score of 68.79, marking a slight improvement from its 2022 score of 68.52.
+In 2023, the province achieved its highest scores in the criteria of ‘Informal Charges’ and ‘Law and Order,’ while receiving its lowest scores in ‘Policy Bias’ and ‘Access to Land.’

 Exports increased to US$575 million in 2008, but fell back to US$475 million in 2009.